Calm and Quiet Weather This Evening

 TONIGHT: Clear skies and cool temperatures.
 Low: 62°.
 Wind: S 5-10 mph.

 TUESDAY: Warm sunshine.
-A bit breezy with a slight chance for showers or storms east.
+A bit breezy with a slight chance for showers or storms south and east.
 High: 85°.
 Wind: SW 10-15+ mph.

 WEDNESDAY: Mostly sunny and a bit cooler.
 High: 79°.